Help Protect Your Gundaroo Film Society

 to demonstrate in court that offenders knowingly cheated.

 The Gundaroo Film Society does not have a very expensive commercial licence to show films to the public.
-So, if we admit members of the public to our screenings, we can be fined hundreds of thousands of dollars (and your committee members would face criminal charges).
+So, if we admit members of the public to our screenings, we can be fined thousands of dollars (and your committee members could face criminal charges).